jukedeck/nottingham-dataset/README.md

 ## Technical cleaning specifications

+Here we list the manual and programmatic modifications we made to the ABC files to be able to convert them to MIDI.

 ### ABC files

+Running a `diff` command between a file in the original folder and its corresponding cleaned version will highlight all the changes we made to the plain text ABC.

 #### Chord notation
 We made the chord notation more consistent and easily parsable by: